AcademySoftwareFoundation/openvdb/doc/nanovdb/FAQ.md

   **What graphics API does NanoVDB support?**

-  We have tested NanoVDB with CUDA, OpenCL, OpenGL, DirectX 12, OptiX, HLSL, and GLSL.
+  We have tested NanoVDB with CUDA, OpenCL, OpenGL, DirectX 12, OptiX, Vulkan, HLSL, and GLSL.
 We are also working on adding support for WebGL.

 * **What are the advantages of NanoVDB?**